michael-hirschmugl/SNESDRONE-Emulation/README.md

 I use BSNES, since this project is very hardware based and uses some tricks that only real hardware can do.
 BSNES acts the most like real hardware.
 For assembly I am using WLA-65816.

 ## How far is it?
-* Sound is working (4 out of 8 oscillators, 4 waveforms to choose (sine, rect, triangle, saw), no efx)
+* Sound is working (4 out of 8 oscillators, 4 waveforms to choose (sine, rect, triangle, saw and NOISE!), no efx yet...)
 * GUI is working, well the basics at least.
 It's possible to turn channels on and off, choose a waveform, display pitch value in hex and a bar for volume per channel.
 Volume is only for left stereo channel though.

 ## What's next?
-* Make noise output available in GUI
-* Smooth frequency changes
 * No division by zero when reading volume
 * Better frequency range
 * Read and change volume